rozek/notes-on-gundb/README.md

   * back in _your_ repository, click on the link that says "n commits behind" - this will open a list of all changed files
   * locate file "README.md" to see the actual changes (called "diff"): the left side will show you which text has been removed, the right side what has been added
   * either read the changed parts directly in the "diff" itself or
-  * in the original notes: use your browser's "find" command to locate any added text (of which you meaningfully copied unique parts into the clipboard from the diff before) and read it there
+  * in the original notes: use your browser's "find" command to locate any added text (of which you practically copied unique parts into the clipboard from the diff before) and read it there

 This procedure should save you a lot of time while still keeping you up-to-date...